elunna/nerfhack-changelog/README.md

 * Lords, princes, and uniques will also appear with much higher enchantment on their weapons.
 * Beware, over-enchanted weapons that vaporize now explode.
 * Your wisdom is abused whenever you over-enchant and destroy weapons.
+* Kicking edged weapons with bare feet or non-metal boots is painful.

 #### Misc weapon changes